mistrk7/librarians-balance/README.txt

 Hi!
 Thanks for installing.
 Do you want to configure the datapack?

---- Control the things that this datapack modifies by entering these commands in-game (change the number at the end) ---
+--- Control the things that this datapack modifies by entering these commands in-game (run /function libal:options) ---
 --- You can also change these permanently in file [data/libal/functions/settings.mcfunction] and then running /reload. ---